 I have never had another urine infection from that day to this.
 My kidneys continue to function very well in spite of the two to four litres of diet coke I have been making them process every day for the past 15 or so years!

 I have no idea what the woman was talking about when she said there was a problem inside my head.
 Sometimes I think something was healed that I will never know about and sometimes I wonder if God was trying to heal my sister through me.

 My sister, Cindy, died you see.

-It turned out she had been born with an aneurism in her brain.
+It turned out she had been born with an aneurysm in her brain.
 Over the years it had slowly filled with blood.
 It filled so slowly the only symptoms she had were headaches.
-About 13 years after God tried to get her to a faith healing meeting the aneurism in my sisters brain burst and flooded her brain with blood.
+About 13 years after God tried to get her to a faith healing meeting the aneurysm in my sisters brain burst and flooded her brain with blood.
 We lost her and I can’t help wondering what would have happened if she had allowed herself to be persuaded to go to that meeting.

 It is more proof, to me, that God really doesn’t just stand by and let bad things happen!